Bearce History, Family Crest & Coats of Arms

 The surname Bearce was first found in Cheshire, where John de Birchall de Birtles, of Gawsworth was first recorded in 1401.
 Later the Wills at Chester included entries for Richard Birchall, of Parr, webster, 1581; James Birchall, of Winwick; 1591; and Geoffrey Birchall, of Croft, in Winwick, 1614.

 Early East Cheshire records show John de Birchall de Birtles, of Gawsworth, Cheshire, but no date is given.
 The Source Wills at Chester includes entries for Richard Birchall, of Parr, webster, 1581; James Birchall, of Winwick; 1591; and Geoffrey Birchall, of Croft, in Winwick, 1614.

 Early History of the Bearce family

-Another 265 words (19 lines of text) are included under the topic Early Bearce History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bearce research.
+Another 81 words (6 lines of text) covering the years 1778, 1784 and 1805 are included under the topic Early Bearce History in all our PDF Extended History products and printed products wherever possible.

 Bearce Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bearce has been spelled many different ways, including Birchall, Birchill, Birchalls, Birchills and many more.

 Early Notables of the Bearce family (pre 1700)

 Distinguished members of the family include Robert Birchall, a London music-publisher said to have been apprenticed to Randall, the successor of Walsh who established a musical circulating library about 1784.
 Prior to which, he had been associated in business with Beardmore and also with Andrewes, successively at 129...